aforward9600/pokemonpalette/README.md

   - Vending machine now checks for the correct amount of money
   - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
   - Hidden nugget in safari entrance now obtainable
+  - EXP All should now dispense the correct exp if multiple pokemon take place in a battle
+  - Enemy DVs can no longer be manipulated by having it use transform multiple times

 - Bugfixes & tweaks involving Counter...oh boy here we go:
   - works against BIRD type, which is now typeless and assigned only to STRUGGLE
   - To prevent desync, pressing B to get out of the move selection menu zeros-out the ram location for selected move & move power
   - last damage dealt is zeroed in these cases (also fixes some issues with Bide):
-	- it's the start of the round (fixes most issues since Counter always goes second and fails if opponent also uses Counter)
+	- it's the start of the round without a trapping move active (fixes most issues since Counter always goes second)
 	- player/enemy pkmn is fully paralyzed or after hurting itself in confusion
   - Crash damage from jump kicks and pkmn hurting itself cannot be Countered